-For additional guidance, reference is made to the Canadian Institute of Chartered Accountants Handbook (Volume II - Auditing); ISO 19011:2011 - Guidelines for Auditing Management Systems.
+For additional guidance, reference is made to the Chartered Professional Accountants Canada (CPA) Handbook - Accounting; CPA Canada Handbook - Assurance; and ISO 19011:2018 - Guidelines for Auditing Management Systems.

-Audit - systematic and documented verification process to objectively obtain and evaluate evidence to determine whether the audit criteria have been met at a management unit and to communicate the results of this process to the MNRF, auditee and any other parties identified by MNRF.
+audit - systematic and documented verification process to objectively obtain and evaluate evidence to determine whether the audit criteria have been met at a management unit and to communicate the results of this process to the MNRF, auditee and any other parties identified by MNRF.

-Audit conclusion - judgment or opinion expressed by an auditor about the subject matter of the audit, based on reasoning the auditor has applied to the audit findings.
+audit conclusion - judgment or opinion expressed by an auditor about the subject matter of the audit, based on reasoning the auditor has applied to the audit findings.

-Audit criteria - those criteria outlined in the MNRF IFAPP against which the auditor compares collected evidence.
+audit criteria - those criteria outlined in the MNRF IFAPP against which the auditor compares collected evidence.

-Audit findings - result of the evaluation of the collected audit evidence compared against the audit criteria.
+audit findings - result of the evaluation of the collected audit evidence compared against the audit criteria.
 Audit findings can indicate conformity or non-conformity.
 Also see section 2.5.4.

-Audit team - group of auditors designated to perform an audit, as identified in the IFA contract.
+audit team - group of auditors designated to perform an audit, as identified in the IFA Service Level Agreement.
 One of the auditors on the audit team performs the function of lead auditor (see Section 2.2).
 Audit team requirements are outlined in the request for services used to procure audit services.

-Auditee - the manager(s) of the management unit to be audited.
-This includes either the MNRF (management units administered by the Crown) or both the MNRF and a Sustainable Forest Licence holder (where an SFL is in place on the unit being audited).
-Further, MNRF District, Region and corporate organizational units, overlapping licensees and contractors are considered the auditee to the extent that forest management activities carried out by them are the subject of audit examination.
+auditee - the manager(s) of the management unit to be audited.
+This includes either the MNRF (management units administered by the Crown) or both the MNRF and a sustainable forest licence holder or an enhanced forest resource licence holder (where either is in place on the unit being audited).
+Further, MNRF District, Region and corporate units, overlapping licensees and contractors are considered the auditee to the extent that forest management activities carried out by them are the subject of audit examination.
+Such activities could include forest inventory and mapping, forest management planning, annual planning and reporting, review and approval, compliance planning and inspections, and field operations.

-Auditor - means the individual performing the audit, or part thereof who meet the criteria for Lead Auditor or Audit Team Member.
+auditor - means the individual performing the audit, or part thereof who meet the criteria for lead auditor or audit team member.

-Best audit practices - are not mandatory direction; rather, they are examples of practices that auditors may wish to use to achieve an overall objective.
+best audit practices - are not mandatory direction; rather, they are examples of practices that auditors may wish to use to achieve an overall objective.

-Best practices - practices so identified should be 'exceptional' in relation to standard practice, not situations in which the forest manager is simply practicing good forest management.
+best practices - practices so identified should be 'exceptional' in relation to standard practice, not situations in which the forest manager is simply practicing good forest management.
 Highly effective novel approaches to various aspects of forest management may represent best practices.
 Similarly, applications of established management approaches which achieve remarkable success may represent best practices.
 Best practices may vary depending on geographic context and/or auditor experience.

-Evidence - verifiable information, records, or statements of fact.
+evidence - verifiable information, records, or statements of fact.

-Lead auditor - auditor leading a specific IFA, as identified in the IFA contract.
+lead auditor - auditor leading a specific IFA, as identified in the IFA contract.